 - There is significant benefit to be gained from sharing practical experience and evidence of success.
 A framework such as WaterGuide has value in identifying priority policy improvements and investments in different contexts, by highlighting the fundamental elements of improved water management.

 Workshop participants concurred that new responses to water scarcity are required in the context of competing demands for water, widespread pollution, climate change, ineffectual financing, and poor governance.
 It was recognised that the cost of slow or inappropriate responses is too high, and the benefit of timely, targeted and informed action is substantial.

 While in Washington, Will and Amy also met with water experts at the World Resources Institute and The Nature Conservancy.
 Conversations with these organisations reflected these same conclusions and are consistent with the findings released in recent news articles.
-Just yesterday, the New York Times published an article stating that ‘a quarter of humanity faces looming water crises’ and warned that more water stress is in the forecast.
+Recently, the New York Times published an article stating that ‘a quarter of humanity faces looming water crises’ and warned that more water stress is in the forecast.
 Betsy Otto of WRI was quoted in the Guardian stating: “The picture is alarming in many places around the globe, but it’s very important to note that water stress is not destiny.
 What we can’t afford to do any longer is pretend that the situation will resolve itself.”

 The task is urgent, so learning the lessons of the past is essential to success.
 Australia has lived this journey through three decades of water reform experience which provide lessons and insights that others can learn from.
 WaterGuide frames Australian learnings in a way that is of immediate assistance to decision makers outside Australia and provides a starting point for dialogue and partnership.
 Aither looks forward to continuing the collaboration with the World Bank through a follow-up workshop later this year focused on WaterGuide applications in practice.